andrew/ultimate-awesome/README.md

 - [awesome-instant-pot](https://github.com/rkram5424/awesome-instant-pot) - Instant Pot recipes, accessories, resources, and more.
 - [awesome-synapse](https://github.com/Sage-Bionetworks/awesome-synapse) - List of repositories here that utilizes the Synapse clients.
 - [awesome-cnb](https://github.com/ShadowJonathan/awesome-cnb) - Awesome Cloud-Native-Buildpacks (WIP, help appreciated).
-- [awesome-multilingual-nlp](https://github.com/simran-khanuja/awesome-multilingual-nlp) - A repository to maintain work being done in the field of multilingual NLP, to encourage research beyond English :).
 - [awesome-fhe](https://github.com/sreeduggirala/awesome-fhe) - A curated list of awesome things related to learning fully homomorphic encryption (FHE).
 - [awesome-Transformers-For-Segmentation](https://github.com/Syeda-Farhat/awesome-Transformers-For-Segmentation) - Semantic segmentation is an important job in computer vision, and its applications have grown in popularity over the last decade.We grouped the publications that used various forms of segmentation in this repository.
 Particularly, every paper is built on a transformer.
 - [awesome-beatmaps](https://github.com/troke12/awesome-beatmaps) - :musical_score: Kumpulan beberapa Beatmap osu! bertemakan Indonesia.